In every case, all fees that are not waived must be paid on or before the due date.

 In accordance with Maryland law § 16-106c and the procedures set by the Maryland Higher Education Commission, Anne Arundel Community College waives tuition charges for Maryland residents enrolled in credit and certain qualified noncredit continuing education courses who are certified as retired or disabled by the Social Security Administration.

-The waiver is available for tuition charges for up to six credits designed to lead to employment, including life skills per term without declaring a degree or certificate program.
+The waiver is available per term for tuition charges up to 6 credits designed to lead to employment, including life skills, without declaring a degree or certificate program.
 The tuition waiver is available for up to 12 credits per term for students who have declared a degree or certificate program that leads to employment.

 Learn more about applying for financial aid.